The Family Medicine Residency Training Program is honored to have a distinguished faculty.

 Dr. Mike Schmerber earned dual bachelor’s degrees in biology and psychology from the Texas A&M University before receiving his medical degree from the University of Texas Medical Branch.
 Following medical school, he completed his residency training at the University of California, San Diego, where he was awarded the “Excellence in Resident Education” award.

 One of the newest members of the core faculty, Dr. Schmerber is involved in continuity clinic precepting, inpatient attending, didactic lecturing and coordination, program development and mentoring.
-His medical interests include resident education, behavioral health and LGBT medicine.
+His medical interests include resident education, behavioral health and LGBTQ medicine.
 In his spare time, he enjoys playing soccer, flag football, lifting weights and traveling.

 Cynthia Jauregui, PsyD